Child Support in California

 I forgot my Customer Connect PIN.
 How do I reset it?

 Go to Customer Connect and click Log in > Forgot PIN.
-A new PIN will be emailed to the address on file.
+A new PIN will be sent to you by email or postal mail (you'll need a valid address on file).

 I don't know my Participant ID.
 How do I find it?